eason-pan-ep/maze-generation-algorithms-visualization/README.md

 Tkinter

 ## Limitations
-- code is not yet optimized for error prevention and error handling
+- code is not optimized for error prevention and error handling
+- Visualization modules work separately in different algorithms
+- The program is not designed in the best practice of MVC patter